 Ministry Of Truth

-Showcasing some of the finest examples of how traditional and social media strive to bring us unbiased and reliable information, since 1984.
+Showcasing the finest examples of unbiased and reliable information, since 1984.

 "And if all others accepted the lie which the Party imposed—if all records told the same tale—then the lie passed into history and became truth.
 ‘Who controls the past’ ran the Party slogan, ‘controls the future: who controls the present controls the past.'"